sabotrax/monisrahmen/README.md

 * 1 USB-A to USB-C cable
 * 1 Dual USB wall charger
   The power draw of the display is about 350 mA.
-* 4 square head male-to-female jumper wires
+* 4 square head female-to-female dupont cables
+* 1 4x1 male pin-headers
-* 1 Small cable tie
+* Small cable ties

 ### Tools